ZcashFoundation/zebra/README.md

 ## Known Issues

 There are a few bugs in Zebra that we're still working on fixing:

+- [Progress bar estimates can become extremely large](https://github.com/console-rs/indicatif/issues/556).
+We're waiting on a fix in the progress bar library.

 - Zebra currently gossips and connects to [private IP addresses](https://en.wikipedia.org/wiki/IP_address#Private_addresses), we want to [disable private IPs but provide a config (#3117)](https://github.com/ZcashFoundation/zebra/issues/3117) in an upcoming release